School District Leadership and Technology Internship Manual

 Responsibilities of the NYIT Field Supervisor

-Faculty of the NYIT School of Interdisciplinary Studies and Education will provide overall guidance and supervision for the internship program.
+Faculty of the Department of Educational Leadership and Technology will provide overall guidance and supervision for the internship program.
 This includes overseeing the intern's experiences, on-site visitations, and facilitating on-campus or on-site seminar sessions.
 Any issues or concerns that may arise related to the success of the Intern should be brought to the attention of the program director immediately.